 The primary contraindication for Shingrix is a history of severe allergic reaction to components of the vaccine.
 There are no guidelines from either ASCO or ASH for this vaccination.

-Aside from shingles, why is it important that people with cancer stay up to date with
+Q: Aside from shingles, why is it important that people with cancer stay up to date with all of their vaccines?

 A: Both influenza and pneumococcal pneumonia can be very serious among patients with cancer due to their reduced immunity.
 Both of these infections are more likely to be serious in older patients, the population most likely to get many cancers.